substancelab/deferred_associations/Readme.markdown

 Most of the code for the habtm association was written by TylerRick for his gem [has_and_belongs_to_many_with_deferred_save](https://github.com/TylerRick/has_and_belongs_to_many_with_deferred_save)
 Mainly, I changed two things:

-* added ActiveRecord 3 compatibility
+* added compatibility for ActiveRecord 3 and 4
 * removed singleton methods, because they interfere with caching

 License